9ucc1/coffeeshop-client/README.md

 Functionality:
 Browse what various coffee shops have to offer.
 A user could potentially use an app like this to discover their new favorite drink from browsing the existing listings, or use it as a coffee journal and update the database with new drinks they've tried from different cafes.

-Completed goals:
-- Backend table creation migrations 1/28
-- Seed data 1/29
-- First routes for shop data 1/29
-- First fetch from frontend for shop data 1/29

-Current goals:
-- Create a functional frontend:
-    - Browse shops page should map through shop data with links to the drink menu
-    - Drink menu should map through the shop's unique drinks with edit/delete option
-    - New drink form that submits new drink, persists in backend
-- Have frontend effectively communicate with backend
-    - create routes in backend for CRUD

-Stretch goals:
-- Form to create new coffee shop that persists in backend
-- Edit/delete capability for shops

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).